Global

 Description:

-• Save the per-gene analysis results into ArtifactDB data frames.
+• Save the per-gene analysis results as data frames in the takane format.
 This includes the marker tables for the clusters and custom selections, as well as the variance modelling statistics from the feature selection step.
 Each data frames has the same order of rows as the SingleCellExperiment saved by saveSingleCellExperiment; for easier downstream use, we set the row names of each data frame to row names of the SingleCellExperiment (or if no row names are available, we set each data frame's row names to the first column of the rowData).

 Source: